In this article:

 What Are the Benefits of a Debt Consolidation Loan?

-Another advantage of a debt consolidation loan is lowering the amount of interest you're paying on your outstanding debt.
+Another advantage of a debt consolidation loan is the ability to lower the amount of interest you're paying on your outstanding debt.
 People typically use debt consolidation loans to pay off their high-interest debt—like credit card debt, which averages 20.92% APR in the U.S. and can run much higher.
 Depending on your creditworthiness, a debt consolidation loan will have a much lower interest rate, which can save you money on interest over the life of your loan and even lower your monthly payment.

 Alternatives to Debt Consolidation